manojkumaryalaga/Netflix-Data-Analysis-with-Power-BI/README.md

 ### 🔧 Data Cleaning & Preprocessing

 **Handling Multi-value Columns**
-- Columns such as `cast`, `director`, and `country` often contained multiple values separated by commas.
+- Columns such as cast, director, and country often contained multiple values separated by commas.
 - These were **split into individual entries** to enable detailed analysis by actor, director, and country.

 **Language Standardization**